Billionaire Profile

 Acquired Long-Term Credit Bank of Japan

-Partnered with others to acquire Long-Term Credit Bank of Japan, later rebranded as Shinsei Bank.
+Led the acquisition of Long-Term Credit Bank of Japan, later known as Shinsei Bank.

 2008

-Advised Bank of America and Merrill Lynch merger.
+Advised on Bank of America and Merrill Lynch Merger

 Philanthropy & Social Impact